Applying to master’s programmes

 In admission group 2, all applicants are required to have taken either the Graduate Management Admission Test (GMAT) or the Graduate Records Examination (GRE), with the exception of the study option of Yritysjuridiikka (taught in Finnish).

-For additional information on taking the tests and submitting their results, as well as the deadlines, see the web page on GMAT/GRE
+For information on taking the tests and submitting the test scores, as well as the deadlines, see the web page on GMAT/GRE

 If you are currently an Aalto University student, you should not, as a rule, apply in the master’s admissions to the study options of your current Aalto school or programme.
 If you are not sure whether you need to apply in master’s admissions, please contact your bachelor's programme.